jaredkrinke/log/content/posts/webassembly/c-standard-library-example.md

 Note that in this example, I extracted the WASI SDK into a subfolder of my project (the [SDK's README has an example as well](https://github.com/WebAssembly/wasi-sdk)).

-Here's the build command (note: I omitted the `-target` option because I'm using the WASI SDK's Clang, which defaults to `wasm32-wasi`):
+Here's the build command (note: I omitted the `-target` option because I'm using the WASI SDK's Clang, which defaults to targeting `wasm32-wasi`):

 ```
 wasi-sdk-12.0\bin\clang.exe -Os --sysroot wasi-sdk-12.0/share/wasi-sysroot -nostartfiles -Wl,--no-entry sine.c -o sine.wasm && dir sine.wasm